MuhammedRefaatMetwally/frontend-task-nextjs/README.md

 # TinyTales

-A children's books e-commerce platform built with Next.js.
+A front-end task  built with Next.js.

 ## Installation